-C. In the B-4E District, Section VI-5.B this provision shall apply only to yards on lots that are directly adjoining the R-1, R-2, R-3, R-4, R-5, R-6, R-6B or R-7 District, except and not to any yards on lots that are separated by a public right-of-way of any kind.
-The yards required in the B-4E District will be those specified in Table VI-1, on titled "Development Regulations by District" except where they may be modified by this Section or other sections of this Ordinance.
-(Ord.
-No. 9293-72, § 6, 2-1-93)
+C. In the B-4E District, Section VI-5.B shall apply to lots that are directly adjoining the R-1, R-2, R-3, R-4, R-5, R-6, R-6B or R-7 District, except lots that are separated by a public right-of-way of any kind.
+The yards required in the B-4E District will be those specified in Table VI-1, except where they may be modified by this Section or other sections of this Ordinance.